Basketball court dimensions

-Basketball Court Sizes: NBA, FIBA, NCAA, and High School Compared
+Basketball Court Dimensions: NBA, FIBA, NCAA and High School Court Sizes Compared

 Understanding the exact dimensions of a basketball court is essential for architects, specifiers, installers, and facility owners involved in sports flooring projects.
 This article delivers a clear and practical comparison of court sizes and key markings at every competition level: NBA, FIBA (international), NCAA (college), and high school.
 Whether you need to meet international standards, national regulations, or local school requirements, this overview outlines the critical differences and similarities that affect planning, installation, and compliance.
 Use this guide to ensure your next basketball facility is built to the precise specifications demanded by each governing body.